The mission of the Chelsea Area Fire Authority is to serve the public by

 Frequently Asked Questions

-Click HERE for information regarding a knox-box/key-safe, reflective address signs, burn permits, birthday parties,
+Click HERE for information regarding a knox-box/key-box, reflective address signs, burn permits, birthday parties,

 smoke/carbon monoxide (CO) alarms and our